Parkes & Lister Families.

 They all came in from the outlying country towns and villages as the

-employment appeared.
-The Parkes’s founded a manufacturing business and drew
+employment appeared in the bigger conurbations.
+The Parkes’s founded a

-in other families by marriage while the Listers originated in Shropshire
+families by marriage.
+The Listers originated in Shropshire around Broseley as

-around Broseley as miners in the early iron industry and moved into
+miners in the early iron industry and moved into Wolverhampton and Willenhall

 Parkes is an uncommon name except in the English West Midlands, where it